Understanding and solving the Innovators Drama

 Change and transformation always involve tensions and conflicts, some of which are known and predictable, while others are unknown and unpredictable.

-Tensions and conflicts left unresolved cause further conflict and tension, ultimately leading to drama.
+Tensions and conflicts left unresolved introduce more conflicts and tensions, ultimately leading to drama.
 During times of drama, progress is disrupted, conservatism rises, and creative ideas stagnate.

 Dramas are based on a simple but fatal economic principle.